-Whether you decide to take a mini holiday in China or just venture somewhere for the weekend, here is a list of just a few of our favourite places to go across China…
+Whether you decide to take a mini holiday in China or just venture somewhere for the weekend, here’s a list of just a few of our favourite places to explore across China…

 Hiking the Mountains